alan-turing-institute/HonestCyberEval/crs/README.md

 - add a function in [vuln_discovery.py](./src/py/pipeline/vuln_discovery.py) or a method to the `VulnDiscovery` class
 - call the new function in `VulnDiscovery.run`

+For debugging, logger output is provided.
+By default, only `INFO` and up are printed to the Docker attached tty.
+The full logs, including `DEBUG` and logs from underlying libraries such as git commands and network requests to litellm, are printed to `/crs_scratch/crs.log`.

 ### Setting up the CRS on a new machine

 - Install docker engine >= 24.0.5